Cluster Synchronization via Graph Laplacian Eigenvectors: Stability of Structurally motivated Clustering

 \subsection{Weak Cluster Synchronization}

-Because our description of cluster synchronization is spectral instead of combinatorial, we can immediately apply the same methodology from AEPs to the structural eigenvectors of QEPs.
-When moving from an AEP to a QEP, we can no longer construct the full eigenbasis of a corresponding quotient Laplacian.
-Non-structural eigenvectors have nonzero coefficients in the eigendecomposition of $\vec{\omega}$.
-Information is leaked into the rest of the eigenbasis, and it is precisely this leakage which results in differences in phase within clusters.
-This is small if the QEP is reasonably close to an AEP.
-In this case the contribution of the non structural eigenvectors in the description of the natural frequencies results in a small but nonzero end state coefficient for them.
+Because our description of cluster synchronization is spectral instead of combinatorial, we can immediately apply the same methodology from AEPs to the structural eigenvectors of $\delta-$QEPs to describe synchronized clusters (figure \ref{fig:delta_QEP_Cluster}).
+When moving from an AEP to a $\delta-$QEP, we can no longer construct the full eigenbasis of a corresponding quotient Laplacian.
+Non-structural eigenvectors have nonzero coefficients in the eigendecomposition of a natural frequency vector, $\vec{\omega}$, with constant values within clusters.
+Information is leaked into the rest of the eigenbasis, and it is precisely this leakage which results in differences in phase within clusters, as seen in figure \ref{fig:delta_QEP_Cluster} B. This is small if the $\delta-$QEP is reasonably close to an AEP.
+In this case the contribution of the non structural eigenvectors in the description of the natural frequencies results in a small but nonzero end state coefficient for them (figure \ref{fig:delta_QEP_Cluster} C.).
 Additionally, the structural eigenvectors are no longer completely constant within clusters.
 The non exact cluster synchronization arises from the difference in scaling moving from the decomposition of the natural frequency vector to the decomposition of the end state of the system.

 In section \ref{sec:Evecbais} we discussed assortativity and spectrum placement with AEPs.
-The same argument using random walks can be extended to weighted graphs and QEPs \cite{saade_spectral_nodate}.
-The proximity of a QEP to a full AEP determines the bound of the variance in the intra cluster values of a structural eigenvector.
-With a reasonably small bound, we can expect generically few zero crossings to occur within a cluster.
+The same argument using random walks can be extended to weighted graphs and $\delta$-QEPs.\cite{saade_spectral_nodate} The proximity of a $\delta$-QEP to a full AEP determines the bound of the variance in the intra cluster values of a structural eigenvector.
+With a reasonably small $\delta$, we can expect generically few zero crossings to occur within a cluster.
+Further, since proposition \ref{prop:Best_Approx} found that the best truncated approximation of an AEP structural eigenvector in the spectrum of a close $\delta-$QEP uses the eigenvectors with the nearest eigenvalues, we can expect the transient clustering discussed in section \ref{sec:transient} to behave well in the generalization to $\delta-$QEPs, as the modes needed to describe clusters at a particular scale have close eigenvalues to one another and will consequently decay at a similar rate.